-Following the Wonderbug or any remote control robot on an adventure
+Following Rugged Racers, Rugged Robot or any remote control robot on an adventure

-You could begin the treasure hunt with the task of following the Wonderbug.
-Controlling the Wonderbug so that it heads in the direction of the clues, eventually getting to the treasure.
-If your setting doesn’t have a Wonderbug or similar remote control bot you could create a much smaller treasure hunt using a Bee-Bot and mat.
+You could begin the treasure hunt with the task of following the remote control robot.
+Controlling it so that it heads in the direction of the clues, eventually getting to the treasure.
+If your setting doesn’t have a Rugged Racer, Rugged Robot or similar remote control bot you could create a much smaller treasure hunt inside using a Bee-Bot and mat.
 Allowing children to programme the Bee-Bot along each square to find the clues and the treasure – ensuring that they code the Bot correctly as they go.
 This could be done outside on a large piece of cardboard – with a pre-drawn grid or on one of the grid mats available.

 Team time

 Split the children into teams to encourage working together and to ensure that they all take turns.
 For the larger remote control version of the activity, ensure you have left the clues in easy to spot areas of the setting.
-If controlling and following the Wonderbug is led by one team, the other team could search and read out the clues – recording information as they go on clipboards and microphones for play back later in the classroom.
-You could have a message on a recordable butterfly or recordable pegs for a clue – pegged to a tree.
-You could use walkie talkies for each team to stay in touch with one another so that they can check on each other and ask for help and guidance.
+Pupils could work in teams, one to control the robot and the other team to follow, search and read out the clues – recording information as they go on clipboards and microphones for play back later in the classroom.
+You could have the clues with a message on a recordable such as recordable pegs pegged to a tree.

 Track and record findings

-Track the Wonderbug and clues and route using recordable clipboards.
+Track the Rugged Racer and Robot and answers to clues on route using recordable clipboards.
 This way children can write down notes as well as verbally record their findings.
-Remember that the Wonderbug, in particular, is suitable for all sorts of terrain and weather so as long as the children are appropriately dressed, the hunt can go on!
+Remember that the Rugged Racer and Rugged Robot, in particular, are suitable for all sorts of terrain and weather so as long as the children are appropriately dressed, the hunt can go on!
 Just be careful with any other electric equipment if it is wet.

 Scan, seek and discover